vegaprotocol/specs/protocol/0065-floating-point-consensus.md

 but as Vega evolves there may be more things.

 Implement the following state variable update events:
-- market's risk model parameter change, this should trigger calculation of all.
 - market enactment, this should trigger risk factor calculation.
 - time-based trigger, governed by network parameter `network.floatingPointUpdates.delay` set by default to `5m`.
 For each market the clock should start ticking at the end of the opening auction and then reset by any event that "recalculates all".
 This event should recalculate all.
 - opening auction sees uncrossing price for first time: probabilities of trading and price monitoring should be calculated.